mayrmt/tutorial_block_preconditioning_in_4C/part_I.md

 Please verify, that the simulation has finished successfully.

-## Step 1: Iterative Solver without any Preconditioner
+## Step 0: Iterative Solver without any Preconditioner

+In theory, you can run a Krylov solver without any preconditioner and it will converge in N iterations for a system with N equations.
+Since performance will be bad, 4C does not offer this option, and we also do not cover it in this tutorial.

+## Step 1: Iterative Solver with Jacobi preconditioner

-The `solid.4C.yaml` input file comes with a pre-configured iterative solver (GMRES) without any preconditioner.
+The `solid.4C.yaml` input file comes with a pre-configured iterative solver (GMRES) with a relaxation preconditioner, namely `Jacobi`.
-It is defined in `SOLVER 2`.
+In the input file, it is defined in `SOLVER 2`.
+The preconditioner is configured in the file `prec_solid_Jacobi.xml`.

-Switch to this solver by following these steps:
+To switch to this solver, perform the following steps:

 1. Open the `solid.4C.yaml` input file.
 1. Familiarize yourself with the list `SOLVER 2`